vhelin/wla-dx/doc/symbols.rst

 [addr-to-line mapping]
 **********************

-This is a listing of hexadecimal ROM addresses (bank and offset) each mapped to a hexadecimal file index and hexadecimal line index.
-The file index refers back to the file indices specified in the ``source files`` section, so that the source file name can be discovered.
+This is a listing of hexadecimal ROM addresses (bank and offset) each mapped to a hexadecimal object file index, a source file index and hexadecimal line index.
+The file indices refer back to the file indices specified in the ``source files`` section, so that the source file name can be discovered.
 This information can be used to, for example, display source file information in line with disassembled code, or to communicate with an external text editor the location of the current Program Counter by specifying a source file and line instead of some address in the binary ROM file.

-- Regex match: ``[0-9a-fA-F]{2}:[0-9a-fA-F]{4} [0-9a-fA-F]{4}:[0-9a-fA-F]{8}``
+- Regex match: ``[0-9a-fA-F]{2}:[0-9a-fA-F]{4} [0-9a-fA-F]{4}:[0-9a-fA-F]{4}:[0-9a-fA-F]{8}``
-- Format specifier: ``%2x:%4x %4x:%8x``
+- Format specifier: ``%2x:%4x %4x:%4x:%8x``